Back

 The right indoor climate at the workplace influences the productivity of your employees

-It has been proven that a poor indoor climate in the workplace has a negative impact on your employees' willingness and ability to perform.
-You will notice it at the latest when complaints are received or the sickness rate rises.
-The Federal Institute for Occupational Safety and Health (baua), among many other bodies, has looked into this and wrote about it in a report published in 2016 Report:
+It has been proven that a poor indoor climate in the workplace has a negative effect on your employees' motivation and performance.
+You will notice this at the latest when complaints are received or sick leave increases.
+Among many other organizations, the Federal Institute for Occupational Safety and Health (baua) has addressed this issue and writes the following in a report:

 "Minor deviations from the "optimum climate" initially lead to discomfort, resulting in complaints about the climate (too hot, too cold, draughts).
 If these effects intensify and climate monotony or the inability to influence the climate yourself is added to this, this can lead to a high level of dissatisfaction, stress and psychological strain; motivation and satisfaction with one's own work decrease.
 Ultimately, the willingness to make an effort decreases, employees feel less productive and objectively measurable productivity losses and increased error rates can occur."